thornburyjac/4980PrototypeSite/README.md

 - Set an entry on my Windows machine hosts file so the EC2 instance IP corresponds with the domain name www.4980bullshit.com
 - When you go to the restricted portion of the site, the URL is https://www.4980bullshit.com/authreq/obiwan.html
 - So could I set multiple server blocks in the nginx config file to correspond with those different URLS or parts of the site?
+- [7] might be useful, forum on multiple server blocks for same IP.

 ### Notes/lessons learned